The Complete Sonos Beam (Gen 2) Buyers Guide

 Sonos Beam (Gen 2) vs. Sonos Arc

-The Sonos Arc is Sonos’ flagship and best-selling soundbar, and it's undoubtedly one of the most immersive soundbar options currently available on the market.
-The Arc is bigger, broader and a better package all-round.
+The Sonos Arc has long been one of Sonos’ best-selling soundbars, and even though its no longer their top-tier offering, its still one of the most immersive soundbar options currently available on the market.
+The Arc is bigger, broader and a better package all-round in comparison to the Beam.
 However, as is expected with a step up in performance, you will also notice a step up in price.

 Featuring an 11-speaker array, this soundbar is a serial award-winner and delivers near-complete home cinema surround sound from a standalone speaker.
 Dedicated upward, sideways and front-firing drivers help to deliver exceptional three-dimensional Dolby Atmos surround sound with a wider soundstage than any other soundbar in the Sonos range.